reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 We can reduce the value of *f(W)* by moving *W* to the opposite direction of the gradient. (derivative)

 ### Stochastic Gradient Descent
+Theoretically, if a function is differentiable, we can analytically find its minimum value.